 Although only a small percentage of children develop breathing difficulties serious enough to require hospitalisation, you should take your child to the nearest emergency department of dial 111 immediately if these signs are observed.

 Croup is diagnosed by a doctor observing a child’s breathing, listening to their chest using a stethoscope, and examining their throat.
 X-rays and other tests may be required to exclude other illnesses.

 Self-care measures at home are usually sufficient to treat the majority of cases of croup.
 Medical treatment is rarely required.
 Croup usually resolves on its own within three to six days.

 Croup can be alarming for a child; hence comfort and reassurance is an important part of treatment.

-Cool air may reduce vocal cord swelling and help breathing.
-This can be achieved by sitting near an open window (while ensuring that your child is warmly clothed).
+Cool moist air may reduce vocal cord swelling and help breathing.
+This can be achieved by using a cool mist humidifier or sitting near an open window (while ensuring that your child is warmly clothed).
 Holding your child in an upright position may also make breathing easier for them.
 Do not let anyone smoke around your child.

-Use of over-the-counter decongestants, cough and cold medications are not usually recommend because they are ineffective in children and can cause unwanted adverse effects.
+Use of decongestants, cough and cold medications available from your pharmacy are not usually recommend because they are ineffective in children and can cause unwanted adverse effects.

 Fluid intake is encouraged to avoid dehydration.

 If symptoms continue beyond three to five days or worsen your doctor may prescribe a corticosteroid (e.g. dexamethasone) to reduce inflammation in the airways.
 Epinephrine is also effective in reducing airway inflammation but its effects are not long-lasting.